thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

 ![image](https://user-images.githubusercontent.com/39495790/121356158-3cd29d80-c94e-11eb-9ea4-adb639f7a40b.png)

 ### Prequisites
+* Basic familiarity with Spring Boot, Postgresql, docker, Boomi, OAuth2 workflows
 * Docker host with docker-compose installed and access to Internet
 * Boomi Atomsphere account (optional in case you want to spin up the Client API)

+### How to run

+* Complete OKTA setup as shown in the below diagrams
+* Create a new environment in Boomi Atomsphere and create a token for new atom installation.
+* Clone the repo and navigate to springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/
+* Edit the docker-compose and replace the environment variables
+  *  springboot-api: oktaIssuerUrl, oktaClientId, oktaClientSecret
+  *  boomi-atom: INSTALL_TOKEN, BOOMI_ENVIRONMENTID
+* Once done, save & simply execute "docker-compose up -d --build" (change variables as needed in docker-compose.yml)
+* Execute Curl tests to verify API & OAuth2 M2M functionality
+* Build the client app on Boomi and erify API & OAuth2 M2M functionality

 ### Highlights
 * Original repo for the springboot basic app (https://github.com/Raouf25/Spring-Boot-efficient-search-API)